 Take rice for example.
 Brown rice is eaten with no additional processing.
 Whereas white rice has had the outer bran and germ layers polished away.
 Those outer layers contained much of the fibre and nutrients.
 So, to get white rice, something beneficial has been taken away.

-If we look at peanut butter, you can find natural varieties that contain only peanuts.
+If we look at peanut butter, we can find natural varieties that contain only peanuts.
 Those are a great choice.
 However, you can also find varieties with added oils, emulsifiers and sugars.
 In those cases, something harmful has been added.

 This should give you an idea of what to look for when you’re shopping for whole or minimally processed foods.
 The ingredient label is also a great tool to use in guiding your decisions.